Many people love to watch ski jumping. There’s just something exciting and magical about seeing a human practically fly through the air.

 As with many other ski styles, the roots of ski jumping can be traced back to Norway and other Scandinavian countries where skiing originally started as a way of transportation.

 Of course, jumping was never an actual means of transportation.
-Rather, it was invented as a competition back to the late 1800’s, and the first Olympic ski jumping competition was held during the 1924 winter games in France.
+Rather, it was invented as a competition back in the late 1800s, and the first Olympic ski jumping competition was held during the 1924 winter games in France.

 The Basic Rules of Ski Jumping